rebelsky/csc322/outlines/summaries/partners.md

-We plan for and meet with our partners to gain an initial perspective on the projects.
+We get initial perspectives on our community partners as we prepare to work with those partners across this semester.